Doppler Effect (Light)

 solution

-- The wind at Dodge City is blowing from the east to the west.
+The air around Dodge City is blowing in one direction — from the east to the west.

-- The wind in the blue region is blowing from the southeast to the northwest.
+The wind in the red region is blowing away from Dodge City — from the northwest to the southeast.

-- The wind in the red region is blowing from the northwest to the southeast.
+The wind in the blue region is blowing toward Dodge City — from the southeast to the northwest.

 practice problem 2